Am I a danger to my own child? Cooper presses Surgeon General on Covid-19 transmission - KVIA

 Many experts have suggested local vaccination mandates could be an important strategy for boosting the vaccination rate and bringing the virus under control.

-Starting in August, workers at New York City hospitals and health clinics will be required to either get vaccinated or take weekly Covid-19 tests, according to Mayor Bill de Blasio’s press secretary, Bill Neidhardt.
+Starting August 2, workers at 11 New York City hospitals and clinical workers with the city’s health department will be required to either get vaccinated or take weekly Covid-19 tests, Mayor Bill de Blasio said Wednesday.

+The 11 hospitals in question belong to the city’s public Health + Hospitals system.
+About 60% of H+H staff are vaccinated now, and the new requirement probably will increase that rate, CEO Dr. Mitchell Katz said.

 “With limited exceptions, all team members have until November 1 to be fully vaccinated,” the company said Tuesday in a news release.

 Banner Health cited the rise of the Delta variant as a reason for the mandate, along with the need to prepare for the upcoming flu season.
-The company says specifics about how employees could request an exemption to the requirement will be released later.
+Specifics about how employees could request an exemption to the requirement will be released later, the company said.

-“We are taking this step to reduce risk for our patients, their families, visitors and each other,” President and CEO Peter Fine said in a written statement.
-“Safety is an absolute top priority and the COVID vaccine mandate reflects that commitment.”
+“We are taking this step to reduce risk for our patients, their families, visitors and each other,” President and CEO Peter Fine said.
+“Safety is an absolute top priority and the Covid vaccine mandate reflects that commitment.”

-Banner Health said it employs about 52,000 people in Arizona, California, Colorado, Nebraska, Nevada and Wyoming.
+Banner Health employs about 52,000 people in Arizona, California, Colorado, Nebraska, Nevada and Wyoming, it said.

 Such measures could become more common when the vaccines get full FDA authorization, experts have said.